fu4303/portfolio-robkendal/posts/2020-04-07-replacing-reacts-redux-library-with-usereducer-hook.md

 Next, in our main output, we have a default state object, `_defaultFields` that we're using to reset the fields in local state when we've finished adding a new item.

-We consume the dispatch function using useContext so we can pass a new item into our shopping list. **Notice that we're not consuming the state context, however.** We don't need to use anything from our application's state, so there's no need to consume the context.
+We consume the dispatch function using the `store` variable which consumes the `useContext` Hook so we can pass a new item into our shopping list. **Notice that we're not using the state context, however.** We don't need to use anything from our application's state, so there's no need to grab it and assign it to a variable.

 Most everything else is pretty standard React form field handling [using controlled components](https://reactjs.org/docs/forms.html#controlled-components) that is beyond the scope of this article.